 STAGE I: ASSESSING THE CHALLENGE

-In the first year of the initiative, nine New York hospitals and health systems, eight of whom received an aggregate $310,180 in UHF grant support, sought to assess current outpatient antibiotic-prescribing practices and identify factors driving them.
+In the first year of the initiative, nine New York hospitals and health systems, eight of whom received an aggregate $310,180 in UHF grant support, sought to assess current outpatient antibiotic-prescribing practices for patients with acute respiratory infections (ARIs) and identify factors driving them.
 The participants—Interfaith Medical Center, MediSys Health Network, Memorial Sloan Kettering Cancer Center, Montefiore Medical Center, Mount Sinai Health System, NewYork-Presbyterian/Queens, Northwell Health, NYU Langone Medical Center, and Wyckoff Heights Medical Center—also aimed to bring additional institutional resources to bear on the challenge of developing and implementing successful approaches to antibiotic stewardship.

-Thirty-one hospital outpatient sites—two to five sites per participating hospital or health system—worked to analyze prescribing practices for adult patients with acute respiratory infections (national data suggest significant over-prescription and misuse of antibiotics for those conditions; New York data show significant variation across the state).
+Thirty-one hospital outpatient sites—two to five sites per participating hospital or health system—worked to assess the current status of antibiotic stewardship in their outpatient settings, gather information on provider knowledge and attitudes about antibiotics, and analyze prescribing practices for adult patients with ARIs (national data suggest significant over-prescription and misuse of antibiotics for those conditions).
 UHF created the structure for the initiative, led learning sessions and webinars, and provided technical assistance and access to content experts.

 An advisory group of infectious disease physicians, pharmacists, and outpatient clinicians worked with UHF to develop tools for participating practices to use in patient chart reviews and key informant interviews, to assess current antibiotic stewardship practices.